BOSTON (CBS) – You know the routine here, you move your stuff from one place to the next and maybe back again when you need the dining room table.

 Consider banking online.
 Many of your monthly expenses may be the same every month, mortgage, rent, insurance, or school loan so these are easy.
 You have the bank automatically send the payment in each month.

-Consider using your credit card to pay your bills on time.
+Consider using your credit card to pay your bills on time also.
 I have as many monthly bills automatically charged to my credit card as I can.
-I charge all my telephone services, the oil company, EZ Pass, health insurance, auto insurance, cable and Internet connections.
+I charge all my telephone services, the oil company, EZ Pass, health insurance, auto insurance, cable and Internet.

 I also charge almost everything I purchase including my groceries, doctor’s co-pays and gas.
-For one thing, it is convenient and at the end of the month, I have a tally of my expenses.
+For one thing, it is convenient and at the end of the month I have a record of my expenses.

 I get one bill from the credit card company and send one check.
-By doing this I have cut down the number of monthly checks on average to four and I have lots of credit card points all of which are going to my granddaughter’s 529 plan.
+By doing this I have cut down the number of checks going out and I have lots of credit card points all of which are going to my granddaughter’s 529 plan.

 Take the time to set up a system and you’ll never be late again!

 You can hear Dee Lee’s expert financial advice on WBZ NewsRadio 1030 each weekday at 1:55 p.m., 3:55 p.m., and 7:55 p.m.